 This savings account pays you an interest rate just like any other account.
 However, as this is a charity support account, as at 1 October each year we will calculate 0.10% of average account balances held during the year 1 October to 30 September.
 We will then contribute this amount to donate Christmas presents or Christmas food items to a Suffolk charity.
 This is a donation from Ipswich Building Society and not from any members' funds deposited with us.

-The charity for 2017 will be announced in the New Year.
 Details of donations made will be included in our Freehold Post email newsletters and on our website.

 You can open a Christmas Saver account by visiting a branch or contact us to find out more.